Close Menu

 What is Cholestasis of Pregnancy?

-Cholestasis of pregnancy is basically a liver problem.
+Cholestasis of pregnancy is a liver problem.
 Your liver produces bile to digest the foods you eat.
 This bile is stored in your gallbladder.
 However, during pregnancy, numerous hormonal changes can cause a change in the way your gallbladder works.

-• Severe itching that actually causes discomfort
+• Severe itching that causes discomfort

 • The itching can be all over your body but is mostly experienced on the palms of your hands and soles of your feet.